20 April 2020

 - Personal protective equipment includes respiratory protective equipment (FFP1, FFP2 and FFP3) and visors.
 Respiratory protective equipment is used to protect the respiratory tract.

 - The employer can also provide employees with face masks and make it obligatory for them to wear masks on the basis of a risk assessment.
-Masks may be needed in situations where safe distances cannot be observed, close contacts last over 15 minutes and there is a need to protect others from the mask user’s respiratory excretions.
+Masks may be needed in situations where safe distances cannot be observed.
+Also regional recommendations need to be taken into consideration.